Towards Deployable OCR models for Indic languages: Text Recognition using CTC Transcription

 \subsection{Training}

-Let the training dataset be $S=\{I_i,\mathbf{l}_i\}$ where $I_i$ is a word or line image and and $\mathbf{l}_i$ is the corresponding ground truth labelling.
-The objective function for training the encoder-decoder neural network for CTC transcription is based on the principle of Maximum Likelihood.
-Minimizing the objective function must maximize the log likelihoods of the ground truth labelling.
-Therefore the objective function used is,
+Let the training dataset be denoted as $S={I_i,\mathbf{l}_i}$, where $I_i$ represents a word or line image and $\mathbf{l}_i$ represents its corresponding ground truth labeling.
+The objective function for training the encoder-decoder neural network for CTC transcription is derived from Maximum Likelihood principles.
+The aim is to minimize this objective function to maximize the log-likelihoods of the ground truth labeling.
+Therefore, the objective function utilized is:

-where $y_i$ is the decoder output for the i\textsuperscript{th} sample.
-The above objective function can be optimized using gradient descent and backpropagation.
+where $\mathbf{y}_i$ is the decoder output for the i\textsuperscript{th} sample.
+The above objective function can be optimized using gradient descent and back-propagation.